We know that when you have little people that need naps, you don’t always want to do a full-day trip.

 Hard (Red): An adventurous day out.
 Expect longer than 15 minute walks from the station to the destination and there may be multiple destinations.
 A great choice for those who want to enjoy a good walk and have an active day out!

-Zillmere station – Medium
+1 Zillmere station – Medium

 Leave Zillmere station and head down Zillmere road for about 6 minutes and you will reach Zillmere Library.
-Zillmere Station has story time sessions for young children and singing sessions for toddlers and babies.
+Zillmere Library has story time sessions for young children and singing sessions for toddlers and babies.
 Check out their website for more activities going on each day.

-Bald Hills station – Hard
+2 Bald Hills station – Hard

-Once you leave Bald Hills Station, take the pathway that goes under the Gympie Arterial Road.
+Once you leave Bald Hills station, take the pathway that goes under the Gympie Arterial Road.
 Follow that pathway around and you will reach Stanley Day Park in about 14 minutes.

-Strathpine station – Medium
+3 Strathpine station – Medium

-Pine Rivers Park.
-Pine Rivers Park is a huge park which features several fenced playgrounds.
+Pine Rivers Park is a huge park which features several well-equipped playgrounds.
 Some of equipment in the playgrounds include a flying fox, slides, swings and climbing frames.
-There is also an incredibly fun pedal powered train which kids can ride all around the park and a maze which kids can navigate.
+There is also an incredibly fun pedal-powered train which kids can ride all around the park and a maze which kids can navigate.

 When it’s time for a break, there are plenty of picnic shelters and shady spaces around the park.
 BBQs are also available for a tasty picnic lunch.

-Lawnton Station – Easy
+4 Lawnton Station – Easy

-Petrie Station – Easy
+5 Petrie station – Easy

-Caboolture station – Easy
+6 Caboolture station – Easy

 Caboolture Library features a children’s area and youth zone and a parent’s room.
 There are a huge variety of activities for children to partake in at the library, including story time.
 Check out what is going on at the library here.